MatteoJoliveau/stories/content/unnamed/srd.md

 5 - 2 =  3
 ```

 One of the two `-1` is discarded as the lowest number.
 We are then left with `4`, `0`, `1`, `-1` and `3`.
-Since we are building a sorcerer, a magical warrior not really interested in physical prowess, we choose to distribute the numbers in the following way:
+Since we are building a sorcerer, a magical warrior without much physical prowess, we choose to distribute the numbers in the following way:

 ```
 STR:  -1